19 fun things to do this February half-term

 See magic tricks on a vintage steam train

 Heritage steam railway The Watercress Line is getting a magical makeover for February half-term.
-Running from 14 to 22 February, Magic of Locomotion will see visitors get to enjoy both the magic of train travel and actual magic tricks!
+Running from 14 to 22 February, Magic of Locomotion will see visitors get to enjoy both the magic of train travel and actual magic tricks.
 There will be magic shows to marvel at in the Old Goods Shed at Alresford station, as well as up-close tricks from magicians on board the trains.
 Not forgetting activity and colouring sheets to keep littles busy too.

 Watch pancake races outside Winchester Cathedral

 Pancake Day falls on the Tuesday of February half-term this year, and there are plenty of ways to celebrate it in Winchester.
 First up, watch The Shrove Tuesday Pancake Races, organised by Winchester Rotary in partnership with Winchester Cathedral.
 The event, in the Cathedral Outer Close, will see teams compete for the title of fastest team, best fancy dress and best team name.
 Afterwards, head to one of the many places in town which serves up great pancakes, like Josie's which serves up kids-pleasing stacks of the fluffy kind.
+Here's our pick of places to eat pancakes in Winchester.

 Catch a performance at the theatre